intel/webml-polyfill/test/tools/RegressionChecker/README.md

      "webnn": true
    }
 ```
-   You need modify these two fields for the different platforms:
+   You need modify these five fields for the different platforms:
    + **_platform_**: `{string}`, target platform, support **Android**, **Mac**, **Linux** and **Windows**.
    + **_chromiumPath_**: `{string}`, **Mac**/**Linux**/**Windows**: the target chromium path   **Android**: the chrome or chromium path in above Prerequisites to show the final checking results.
    + **_isUseIE_**: `{boolean}`, **Linux**: use inference engine with **MKLDNN** backend, support **true** and **false**.